 We still can’t define it.
 The artist’s curse.
 For example, look at the letters and sentences in this post, as if they were abstract soldiers from a symbolic world, marching along together or apart, in infinite permutations and/or combinations.
 They are terms and teams of ideas, but together, they have not yet been defined.
 Destinations are cut short, not by the words, but by the soldiers themselves.
 They have become controllers and they control everything, not just the outcome of the battle, but of the very meaning of what they are battling for.
 So, how many controllers do we need?
 And again, who is the controller on this team?
 Why is there a need for control?
 What?
 Why would the impact be the action?
 Would the sentences be marching?
 Heading towards…?
 Now do you see what I mean?

 A slice of my day looks like this…

 …just a slice…

-When an individual becomes a manager of their own success, the implementation of innovative technologies and the free-flowing birth of concepts derived from our surroundings can take off and surge the development of newer and brighter ideas.
-This in turn, will augment a possibility for greater success and greater success begets!
-We may not be experts in measuring success, but we can be experts in learning, disciplined by our own devices to become exceptionally well-versed in the digital world à la *quid pro quo.
+When an individual becomes a manager of their own success, the implementation of innovative technologies and the free-flowing birth of concepts derived from our surroundings can help us.
+This surge precipitates newer and brighter ideas.

 WORDS HAVE POWER – speak with integrity; do not gossip; speak in love.

 DON’T TAKE THINGS PERSONALLY – what others do has to do with them, more than you.
 At best, you can influence and even that is limited.
-When they say you made them do something, it is only their projection.
+They may say you made them do something, this is only a projection.

 DON’T MAKE ASSUMPTIONS – clarify; ask clearly for what you want, don’t assume others will know.